areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

     * OBFS requires WCAG 2.0 Level AA for purchase of web services and technologies
     * Illinois Information Technology Accessibility Act will likely be refreshed to mandate WCAG 2.0 Level AA as well

-### Implementation of legal requirements can be fuzzy
+### Legal Takeaways

+* Requirements better defined than they used to be
-* Hard to google a clear line item standard
+* Still hard to google a clear line item standard
-* Lots of room for (mis)interpretation
+* Devil is in the details
     * Lots of outdated advice
     * Sometimes legal ambiguity
     * One-size-fits-all is not feasible
     * Best practices can be in conflict

-### Stakeholder Requests

-* Stakeholders often don't think about accessibility.
-    * Stakeholders see the impact of poor implementation
-    * This is much like other non-functional requirements, like security and logging
-* Because of this, you may need to remind stakeholders of these requirements.
-* Including accessibility means you have a better product
-    * Better SEO
-    * better usability
-    * better customer retention/market
-* Be prepared to back up your statements

 ### Functional Requirements